GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 Instead, they only get enabled individually to perform $n_s$ distinct single-source simulations.
 This offers more possibilities as explained below.

-First, let us start from leveraging the following property.
+First, let us start by leveraging the following property.
 The signal $s_k$ recorded by the $k$-th microphone expresses simply as the sum of the signals $s_(i, k)$ providing from each source:
 $
   s_k [t] = sum_(i=1)^n_s s_(i,k)[t]